-Many of us struggle with shyness, but 1 percent of the population suffers from avoidant personality disorder.
-Extreme shyness and fear of rejection make it difficult to interact socially and professionally.
+Many of us struggle with shyness, but approximately 2 percent of the population suffer from avoidant personality disorder.
+Extreme shyness and fear of rejection make it difficult for them to interact socially and professionally.

 Some common signs of avoidant personality disorder include: